 In 2018, funded by the Rhode Island Creative and Cultural Economy Bond, Trinity Rep completed a $1.9 million upgrade to the HVAC systems serving the Chace Theater and public spaces.
 Air filters in all of Trinity Rep’s facilities have been upgraded to MERV-13 where possible.

-Four COVID compliance officers have been trained and certified to ensure that Trinity Rep adheres to all required protocols.
+Five COVID compliance officers have been trained and certified to ensure that Trinity Rep adheres to all required protocols.
 As the situation develops, we will adapt our policies and procedures accordingly.

 Summer 2021 Program Details

 All in-person programs are held in well-ventilated facilities with social distancing and ample opportunity for outdoor time.
 Students will remain in stable pods of students with the same counselor/lead teaching artist all week.
 Guest teaching artists will work with multiple groups.